sfcod/email-engine/README.md

         - SfCod\EmailEngineBundle\Example\TestTemplate
 ```

-Where "templates" section needed for "SfCod\EmailEngineBundle\Mailer\TemplateManager" service.
+Where "templates" section needed for "SfCod\EmailEngineBundle\Mailer\TemplateManager" service and for params autowiring/autoconfiguring as services.
 Using which you can get all possible email template parameters, description, etc.

 And <entity_class> implements SfCod\EmailEngineBundle\Entity\EmailEntityInterface